George Wayne Anderson: Capture of Fort McAllister

-Reconciliation begins
+Prisoner of war

-"The fort never surrendered, it was captured by overwhelming force", recalled Anderson.
-General Hazen agreed with Anderson's accounting of the battle, reporting that his forces fought "the garrison through the fort to their bomb-proofs, from which they still fought, and only succumbed as each man was individually overpowered."
-Before being confined, Anderson observed a company of Union soldiers marching out of the fort, on a course that would lead them into some buried ordinance that would have detonated under their feet.
-Taking their hand, Anderson led them out of harms way.
-This story was fondly remembered years later in a letter from the once-young lieutenant George W. Sylvis of the 47th Ohio, when he wrote to his old adversary.
-The old wounds were beginning to heal.
+Anderson later recalled that the fort never surrendered but was captured by overwhelming force.
+Hazen agreed with Anderson's accounting of the battle, reporting that his forces fought "the garrison through the fort to their bomb-proofs, from which they still fought, and only succumbed as each man was individually overpowered."
+Before being confined, Anderson observed a company of Union soldiers marching out of the fort, on a course that would lead them into some buried ordnance that would have detonated under their feet.
+Taking their hand, Anderson led them out of harm's way.
+This story was fondly remembered years later in a letter from lieutenant George W. Sylvis of the 47th Ohio when he wrote to his old adversary.

-With McAllister captured, General Sherman's forces were able to link up with the Union Navy delivering much-needed supplies and clearing the way to Savannah.
+With McAllister captured, Sherman's forces were able to link up with the Union Navy, delivering much-needed supplies and clearing the way to Savannah.
 The Confederate leadership realized the hopelessness of the situation following McAllister's capture and withdrew their remaining forces into South Carolina.
-In a telegram dated December 22, 1864, General Sherman presented the city of Savannah as a Christmas gift to President Lincoln.
+In a telegram dated December 22, 1864, Sherman presented the city of Savannah as a Christmas gift to President Lincoln.

-During the evening that the fort fell, Anderson was being held at the Anderson family home, Lebanon plantation the new headquarters of General Hazen.
-General Hazen and Lt.
-Col. Strong invited General Sherman to dinner, to celebrate their victory.
-In a kind gesture of respect, General Hazen also invited Major Anderson to attend the meal, after clearing the request with Sherman.
-The discussion was surely lively - during the meal Anderson engaged in a heated exchange with General Sherman about the tactics employed to defend the fort and the bravery of all who fought there.
-Cigars were exchanged and smoked, tributes were made to the fallen.
+During the evening that the fort fell, Anderson was being held at the Anderson family home, Lebanon Plantation, the new headquarters of General Hazen.
+Hazen and Lt.
+Col. Strong invited Sherman to dinner to celebrate their victory.
+In a gesture of respect, Hazen also invited Anderson to attend the meal, after clearing the request with Sherman.
+The discussion was reportedly lively – during the meal Anderson engaged in a heated exchange with Sherman about the tactics employed to defend the fort and the bravery of all who fought there.
+Cigars were exchanged and smoked, and tributes were made to the fallen.

-Major Anderson was sent to Hilton Head, SC; Point Lookout, MD; then on to the Old Capitol Prison, in Washington DC.
-He was later transferred to Fort Delaware before taking the oath of alliegance on June 4, 1865, being released under the orders of General Ulysses Grant.
-Anderson then returned to Savannah and his home, Lebanon plantation, just up the road from Fort McAllister.
+As a prisoner of war, Anderson was in turn sent to Hilton Head, South Carolina; Point Lookout, Maryland; and ultimately the Old Capitol Prison in Washington D.C.
+He was later transferred to Fort Delaware before taking an oath of alliegance to the Union on June 4, 1865, and being released under the orders of General Ulysses S. Grant.
+Anderson then returned to Savannah and Lebanon Plantation, just up the road from Fort McAllister.

 Postbellum career

-Anderson worked for the W W Gordon company in Savannah after the war, entertaining many with stories of both the war and that 'old rascal', General Sherman.
-His older brother, Robert H. Anderson was appointed by two post-Civil War Presidents to serve on the Board of Visitors at West Point, while Police Chief of Savannah for over 20 years.
+Anderson worked for the W. W. Gordon company in Savannah after the war, entertaining many with stories of both the war and that "old rascal" Sherman.
+His older brother, Robert H. Anderson, was appointed by two post-Civil War Presidents to serve on the Board of Visitors at West Point, and served as Police Chief of Savannah for over 20 years.
 George Wayne Anderson died in Savannah in 1906, and is buried near his friend Major Gallie at Laurel Grove Cemetery.